entria/jobs/backend/challenge.md

 # Backend Challenge

 - [ ] Create a simple model on mongoose
-- [ ] Create a REST CRUD (create, edit, update, delete) for the model created using koajs
+- [ ] Create a REST CRUD (create, read, update, delete) for the model created using koajs
 - [ ] it should be open sourced on your github repo

 # Extras